 See our Sponsor Directory for a listing of members and their honoree’s legacy stories.

 Within the Heritage Honor Roll, individual honorees are listed alphabetically by last name.
-If included, maiden names appear between parentheses and nicknames appear between quotation marks.
+If included, maiden names appear between parentheses and nicknames appear between quotation marks (but are not picked up by the Search Engine).
 Group honorees are listed by the first letter of the group’s name.
 If the name starts with the word “The,” such as “The Anderson Trio,” it is alphabetized under the letter “T.” If the group is commonly called “Anderson Trio,” it is alphabetized under the letter “A.” The name of the sponsor appears in square brackets following the honoree’s name.

 If an exact date of birth or death—or formation or disbandment—is not known, we add “c.” to indicate it is an approximation.
-If the individual is still alive or the group is still active, we leave the field blank.
+If the individual is still alive or the group is still active, we add a "?."
 The honoree’s occupation, field, industry or profession is listed last.

 Legacy stories reflect members’ views.
 Americans All does not vet these stories for accuracy.
 If you find content or language you deem offensive, please contact us.